-The primary goal of the research design is to attempt to understand the way in which humans have used the land and resources within the project over time, as well as to aid in the determination of resource significance.
-For the current project, the study area under investigation is in the west-central portion of Riverside County.
-The scope of work for the archaeological program conducted for the 3175 Wilson Avenue Project included a survey of the 9.69-acre project.
+The primary goal of the research design is to attempt to understand the way in which humans have used the land and resources within the project area over time, as well as to aid in the determination of resource significance.
+For the current project, the study area under investigation is the west-central portion of Riverside County.
+The scope of work for the archaeological program conducted for the Harley Knox 2021 Project included a survey of the 6.4-acre project and approximately 1,300 linear feet of off-site storm drain alignment along East Nance Street.
 Given the area involved and the narrow focus of the cultural resources study, the research design for this project was necessarily limited and general in nature.
-Since the main objective of the investigation was to identify the presence of and potential impacts to cultural resources, the goal here is not necessarily to answer wide-reaching theories regarding the development of early southern California, but to investigate the role and importance of the identified resources.
+Since the main objective of the investigation was to identify the presence of and potential impacts to cultural resources, the goal is not necessarily to answer wide-reaching theories regarding the development of early southern California, but to investigate the role and importance of the identified resources.
 Although survey-level investigations are limited in terms of the amount of information available, several specific research questions were developed that could be used to guide the initial investigations of any observed cultural resources.
 The following research questions take into account the size and location of the project.